Tibiritabara/tic-tac-toe-challenge/README.md

 the updated fields in the json body of the request

 #### GET /api/users
-Retrieves the full list of users stored.
+Retrieves the full list of stored users.

 #### GET /api/users/{user_id}
 The user_id as explained before, is the object_id of the database entry